What We Do

 “The measure of the show’s success won’t be how grueling the competition is,” Farrand says, “but how much the contestants refine their ideas, forge useful new relationships, and advance toward their dreams.”

-Andi Hulm will debut in October on the Algerian channel Echourouk Plus and will later be rebroadcast online.
-Watch the trailer below to learn more (available only in Algerian Arabic):
+Andi Hulm will debut in February on the Algerian channel Ennahar TV and will later be rebroadcast online.
+Watch the trailer below to learn more: